Phoenix-Ra/Phoenix-Ra/README.md

 Ahoj! 👋

-I'm a self-taught passionate Java&Kotlin Developer
+I'm a self-taught passionate Java Developer

 <p>Check out my YT channel where you can find demos of some plugins,
 mods and library features I made: